Cloud for Sustainability API (Preview) overview

 Assign permissions

-Access to Microsoft Cloud for Sustainability APIs is restricted to users in your organization that are added to the application by an admin of an instance.
+Access to Microsoft Cloud for Sustainability APIs is restricted to users in your organization that an admin of an instance adds to the application.
 A user can be a single user, group, or application.
 Guest accounts aren't supported.
 There are three types of roles that may be assigned:

 • Viewer: Can view all pages within the Microsoft Cloud for Sustainability API.